-- Never disconnects or quarantines workloads that fail to heartbeat. - Keeps all IP addresses in policy and never automatically removes unused IP addresses. - Requires a removal of those unused IP addresses.
+- Never disconnects or quarantines workloads that fail to heartbeat. - Keeps all IP addresses in policy and never automatically removes unused IP addresses - Requires a removal of those unused IP addresses. - Custom Timeout Wait a Specified Time before Quarantine

-Custom Timeout

-Enter a time period (minimum: 300 seconds).
+Enter a time period; the minimum wait time is 300 seconds.